marconetto/azadventures/chapter11/README.md

 #### 4. Final remarks

-Some times one wants to have a quick provisioning of CycleCloud (with SLURM cluster) for testing, but does not want rely on a browser to go through some steps.
+One may want to quickly provision CycleCloud (with SLURM cluster) for testing, but does not want rely on a browser to go through some steps.
 Alternatives with terraform or bicep are also available (see References).
-With CLI, one can see step-by-step the procedures to have such a deployment which can be handy in certain circunstances.
+With CLI, one can see the step-by-step procedures to have such a deployment which come in handy under certain circumstances.

-The script is available, and further improvements will happen.
-However the focus here is on simplicity of the automation process, with a simple deployment and interesting user experience.
+The script is publicly available, and further improvements are expected.
+One can modify/expand it to handle different use cases.
+This initial version focuses on having a simple deployment with an interesting user experience.